The 6 Best Exercises To Build Bigger ForearmsArms 7 min Read

-This exercise is similar to the dumbbell press but the starting position and motion are different.
+This exercise is similar to the dumbbell press, but the starting position and motion are different.

-As you lower the weights reverse the corkscrew motion so you end in the start position–palms facing your chest.
+As you lower the weights, reverse the corkscrew motion, so you end in the start position–palms facing your chest.

-Landmine presses are great because they create an arc away from you allowing the shoulder blade to move correctly and add more stress to the anterior deltoid while keeping the shoulders pain-free.
+Landmine presses are great because they create an arc away from you, allowing the shoulder blade to move correctly and add more stress to the anterior deltoid while keeping the shoulders pain-free.

-To do these correctly you need to hinge at the hips so your torso is perpendicular to the path of the landmine press.
+To do these correctly, you need to hinge at the hips, so your torso is perpendicular to the path of the landmine press.

 Remember to use good pressing mechanics and maintain external rotation of the shoulder at the bottom.

-This exercise is huge for shoulder stability.
+This exercise is massive for shoulder stability.

-A well executed bottoms-up Z Press will challenge the rotator cuff while also working the deltoid muscles.
+A well-executed bottoms-up Z Press will challenge the rotator cuff while also working the deltoid muscles.

 Grab a light kettlebell.
 Start with 5lbs.